Learn how to make the best smoked chicken wings with crispy skin using a Pit Boss pellet grill!

 Or, if you have the Direct Heat option on a newer model Pit Boss, you can leave the lid open and cook them directly over the open flame broiler to crisp the skin up that way.

-Be careful if you use direct heat like this you will need to constantly be moving and turning the chicken wings with a pair of long handled BBQ tongs so that they gte crispy on all sides and do not burn.
+Be careful if you use direct heat like this.
+You will need to constantly be moving and turning the chicken wings with a pair of long handled BBQ tongs so that they get crispy on all sides and do not burn.

-You HAVE to use a good instant read meat thermometer to know where the internal temperature is of your smoked chicken wings on the Pit Boss.
+You HAVE to use a good instant read meat thermometer to know the internal temperature of your smoked chicken wings on the Pit Boss.

 If you don’t yet own an instant read thermometer, ThermoPro makes a good one.